 After your baby is born, you should be able to have skin-to-skin contact unless your baby is unwell and needs care in the neonatal unit.

 You'll also be encouraged to breastfeed.
-There's no evidence coronavirus can pass on to your baby in breast milk, so the benefits of breastfeeding and the protection it offers outweigh any risks.
+There's no evidence COVID-19 can pass on to your baby in breast milk, so the benefits of breastfeeding and the protection it offers outweigh any risks.

 If you have any questions or need help